referrerpolicy=no-referrer-when-downgrade

 // default, an extension is applied to all `Call` functions (i.e. all transactions). the `Call` enum

-// a particular call if needed.
+// pallet or a particular call if needed.

 //